 - When can residents spend time outdoors?
-Is the nursing home near other things that I like to do?
+Is the nursing home near other things that you like to do?

-- What safety precautions are in place for residents with Alzheimer’s disease or other dementia?
+- What safety precautions are in place for residents with Alzheimer’s disease or other types of dementia?
 Nursing homes might have secure perimeters, for example, or require certain patients to wear electronic bracelets.

-- Does the nursing home provide transportation for medical appointments and to help residents with errands?
+- Does the nursing home provide transportation for medical appointments and help residents with errands?